Heresy in the Catholic Church: Formal and material heresy

 The Catholic Church distinguishes between formal and material heresy.
+The difference is the heretic's subjective disposition towards their opinion.

-In the case of “formal” heresy, the person must know and properly understand what the Church actually teaches and then freely reject it.
-This sort of heresy is sinful because in this case the heretic freely and knowingly holds an opinion that "is destructive of the virtue of Christian faith [...] disturbs the unity, and challenges the Divine authority, of the Church" and "strikes at the very source of faith".
+The heretic who is aware that their belief is at odds with Catholic teaching and yet freely and willingly continues to cling to their belief pertinaciously, "who denies a necessary truth out of vincible ignorance or from an error held out of bad or doubtful faith", is a formal heretic.
+This sort of heresy is sinful because in this case the heretic freely and knowingly holds an opinion that, in the words of the Catholic Encyclopedia, "is destructive of the virtue of Christian faith [...] disturbs the unity, and challenges the Divine authority, of the Church" and "strikes at the very source of faith".

-As to “material” heresy, a person misunderstands or misstates a key Catholic teaching, and thereby unknowingly advances a serious theological error.
-This happens when the person has a mistaken, partial, or distorted understanding of the faith.
+Material heresy refers to an opinion objectively contradictory to the teachings of the Church, which as such is heretical, but which is uttered by a person who does not know the belief is heretical.
 A person who holds a material heresy may therefore not be a heretic in the strict sense.
 Material heresy is an opinion that is such that by holding it someone "denies a truth that must be held by divine and Catholic faith, but he is such because of invincible ignorance or because of an error held in good faith.
+Good faith in an erring man is a prudent judgment whereby the one in error thinks that he does not err, but on the contrary, that he is in possession of the truth".
 The opinion of a material heretic may produce the same objective results as formal heresy, but the heretic commits no sin by holding it.